Speeding Ticket Lawyers Chesapeake VA

 5. If you are arrested by the police, understand that you have the right to remain silent.

 If you follow these 5 simple rules, you will be amazed with your level of success in court in Chesapeake, VA.
-If you have questions about a reckless driving, DUI, speeding ticket or suspended license charge in Chesapeake or any where in Virginia, call the traffic defense and reckless driving lawyers, Anthony Montagna, III and Montagna Traffic Law, at 757-625-3500 and understand that you have fighters in your corner.
+If you have questions about a reckless driving, DUI, speeding ticket or suspended license charge in Chesapeake or any where in Virginia, call the traffic defense and reckless driving lawyers, Anthony Montagna, III and Montagna’s Traffic Defense Law Team, at 757-625-3500 and understand that you have fighters in your corner.

 "*" indicates required fields